Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Ross was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Ross was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Ross had a cultural diversity index above average, with 18.6% of its population born overseas and 23.6% speaking a language other than English at home.
-Christianity was the predominant religion in Ross, comprising 51.1% of the population.
-However, Judaism was notably overrepresented in Ross, making up 0.3% of the population compared to 0.1% across Rest of NT.
+Ross was found to have above average cultural diversity, with 18.6% of its population born overseas and 23.6% speaking a language other than English at home.
+The dominant religion in Ross is Christianity, comprising 51.1% of the population.
+However, Judaism is notably overrepresented compared to the regional average, making up 0.3% of Ross's population versus 0.1%.

 Frequently Asked Questions - Diversity